-9.3 Soil compaction around retained trees
+9.4 Soil compaction around retained trees

-9.3.1 Soil compaction can be caused by various construction-related activities such as storage or materials and the use of heavy machinery (or even heavier than normal foot-fall during works).
+9.4.1 Soil compaction can be caused by various construction-related activities such as storage or materials and the use of heavy machinery (or even heavier than normal footfall during works).
 It is harmful to tree roots because it reduces gaseous exchange and the availability of water and nutrients.

-9.3.2 To avoid soil compaction affecting the retained and third-party trees at this site, all vulnerable areas will be separated from the working area by protective fencing and ground protection.
+9.4.2 To avoid soil compaction affecting the retained trees at this site, all vulnerable areas will be separated from the working area by protective fencing and ground protection.